 Sometimes we learn about the job vacancy, but don’t find the job description.
 In this case, go to the web page of the company and try to find the position.
 Note down all the required details and send all the required documents.

 List Appropriate Skills

-Before sending your documents see how your skills matches, what the company is in search for because they pick you up in the basis of the skills listed in your application letter.
+Before sending your documents, see how your skills match, what the company is in search for because they pick you up in the basis of the skills listed in your application letter.
 Look at the job description and find out the most important skills and qualification that you have and the company wants and place it in the top of the resume.
-If the company wants technical skills there is not use of keeping other unrelated skills rather than technical skills.
+If the company wants technical skills, there is no use of keeping other unrelated skills rather than technical skills.

 List Experiences Thoroughly

 Experience is the most essential thing you need to mention in your application letter.
-The important thing a company wants in their candidate is related work experience.
+The important thing a company wants in their candidate relates work experience.
 Writing down your experiences should not be as selective as you write your skills in your resume.
-Put your every experience you had have in your life.
+Put your every experience you had had in your life.

 Align Your Future Goals

 Most applicants neglect to focus on the future prospects and growth.
 Recruiters consider a future plan of the candidates just as important as one’s past experiences.
 In order to leave a lasting impression on the company, you need to align your future goals with the direction the business is going.